SeanWong24/json-expr/README.md

-# Json-Ex
+# JSON-X

-Json-Ex is a JSON-based customizable expression syntax that allows you to define and execute logic securely.
+JSON-X is a JSON-based customizable expression syntax that allows you to define and execute logic securely.
 By controlling the set of available built-in functions, it provides the flexibility for a wide range of tasks, from simple calculations to more advanced logic, all within a safe execution environment.

-Json-Ex enables secure dynamic logic for use cases like automation, configuration, and rule execution.
+JSON-X enables secure dynamic logic for use cases like automation, configuration, and rule execution.
 Its customizable function set allows for flexible, condition-driven logic tailored to the application’s needs.